secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 | LOAs | Choose signatory from the list above.
 For the US, Morgan Wilkins can also sign. |
 | PEOs | The Candidate Experience Specialist processing the offer.
 For LOAs, choose Morgan Wilkins or Marissa Ferber |

-#### Offer Details Access steps
-Not all individuals who are signatories for entities have the appropriate access in Greenhouse and this is something that has to be set up on a per req basis at time of contract sending.

-Once the entity of the chosen candidate has been determined and the CES team has received the request to send the contract, follow the steps below:
-1. Go to the `Job Setup` tab within Greenhouse
-1. Select `Edit` in the `Job Info` box at the top of the screen
-1. Select the pencil icon next to `Office` and pick the correct entity

 ### Send the contract through Greenhouse

 1. Once the offer package has been approved in Greenhouse and the recruiter has given the verbal offer, go to the candidate's profile in Greenhouse.
 Verify the address is listed on the details tab.
-If the address is not listed you can locate it on the background check, or in the reference request email reply.
+This is required in order to send a contract.
-1. If necessary click Edit Profile to update the candidate's name to their legal name (given during the reference/background check stage) and list any preferred names in quotes as the first name.
-Legal names are required on contracts and for proper export to Bamboo HR.
+1. If necessary, click Edit Profile to update the candidate's name to their legal name (given on the reference check form).
+Legal names are required on contracts and for proper export to WorkDay.
 1. Ensure the start date is on a Monday, unless Monday is a holiday/[no start date](https://internal-handbook.gitlab.io/handbook/people-group/people-operations/people-connect/people_connect_team/#people-connect-availability) or the non-Monday date is legally required.
-1. Update signatory and entity by clicking "Update" under Offer Details.
+1. Update signatory and entity, if necessary, by clicking "Update" under Offer Details.
 Add signatory name and title, as well as entity based on candidate's location.
 1. Next you'll need to update the signatory's permissions to ensure we're able to send the DocuSign contract to them.
     - Navigate to `Job Setup` at the top of the page.
     - Click `Hiring Team` on the left handside toolbar.